 “Claudio Ranieri will have a hard time keeping hold of his top players but with Vardy signing a contract with the Foxes, it seems like they will be able to fend off interest from other clubs for players like Kante and Mahrez.
 Sooner or later, the big players will leave eventually.

 Other teams underestimated Leicester and it’s the reason they won the title.
 Ranieri was always an underachiever; tactically sound like an Italian but he’s not the special one.
 They had an exceptional 2015/16 season and now other teams will not underestimate them.

 The good thing is that now they’re in the UEFA Champion League, and they’ve signed decent players Ziegler and Musa.
-They won the title last year, much deserved but the best Leicester can do is finish in the top 8 but will have a short run in the UEFA Champions League.
+They won the title last year, much deserved but the best Leicester can do is finish in the top 8 and have a short run in the UEFA Champions League.
 I also hope that teams in the Premier League don’t go on and park-the-bus like many teams in the Euro Cup did because that could make football boring.
-Anyway, it’s going to be one of the most exciting and most unpredictable seasons ever with the biggest and experienced managers in England.”
+Anyway, it’s going to be one of the most exciting and unpredictable seasons ever with the biggest and experienced managers in England.”